miladshiri/CheatSheet/README.md

     * Integration testing for the connection between backend and frontend

 * Use a version control.
 GIT or SVN.
+* Follow a workflow like GitHub flow or GitLab flow.
+For instance, create a production branch, a master branch and new branches for each feature or bug.
 * Use a devops platform like GitLab for collaboration, code review, CI/CD, etc.
 * Use CI/CD tools like GitLab or Jenkins